FlyingFathead/IRCBot-OpenAI-API/README.md

 # IRC Bot for OpenAI-API
 Python-based simple IRC (intenet relay chat) chatroom bot that uses OpenAI API (GPT-3.5 / GPT-4).

-Hey, buddy!
 Wanna shove that GPT-3.5 or GPT-4 OpenAI API into good'ole IRC as a chatbot?
 Now it's possible!

 # What's new
 `Aug 3, 2023 (v.031)`: Bot now takes in admin messages as `/msg bot !command <options>` if it needs to be adjusted on the fly.
 Acknowledgements of bot commands come into the private msg's if you're an admin.